carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 ---
 layout: post
+title: Journey within - 10 day retreat
 ---

 ## Introduction

-Welcome, dear readers, to a journey of self-discovery and inner transformation.
+Welcome to a journey of self-discovery and inner transformation.
-In this article, I invite you to join me as I recount my profound experience during a 10-day Vipassana meditation retreat under the guidance of Padma Bhushan S.N.
+In this article I recount my profound experience during a 10-day Vipassana meditation retreat under the guidance of Padma Bhushan S.N.
 Goenka.
 Together, we'll explore the depths of silence and introspection, uncovering the timeless wisdom that resides within each of us.